dylan-lang/opendylan/documentation/library-reference/source/io/streams.rst

 Error

-Summary

    Error type signaled when attempting to read a file that does not exist.

 Superclasses